Trusted By

 The next section will help you understand the risk factors and how they impact your heart.

-Several factors contribute to CHF in younger adults:
+Several factors contribute to CHF at 50

 Hypertension: Uncontrolled high blood pressure forces the heart to work harder than normal, gradually weakening the heart muscle.
 Over time, this added strain can cause the heart to lose its ability to pump blood effectively, increasing the risk of CHF.